 Munich, a quaint little city in Germany, is a great place to travel on a study abroad weekend trip, especially if its one of your first weekend trips abroad.
 You’ll find Munich is quite easy to navigate, making it a great city to start with.
 Munich is also the capital of Bavaria in Germany.
 This city is known for its buildings that are over centuries old and its numerous beer halls.
 In October, Munich hosts the world famous Oktoberfest, however, there are ample things to do if you’re visiting Munich in the off season.
 As a study abroad student with some time on my hands, I decided to travel to Munich last weekend and see some of the sites.
 Of course, before you travel to Munich you’ll have to plan your trip, so visit our Guide to Planning Your Weekend Trips!
+Check here to search for cheap flights, hotels and rental cars.
 Keep reading this article to discover how we recommend spending the short time that you have in Munich in order to see as many sites as possible.

 Eat Some Traditional German Food